psu/logseq-style-tweaks/README.md

   Scrollbars with no background and rounded corners.
 - **PDF view toolbar**
   Restyle the PDF view toolbar: icons more protruding, vertical toolbar direction.
+- **Filter icon**
+  Use prominent, standard colors on inactive and active filter button.
+- **Filter chips**
+  Replace border with background color on filter chips.

 ![Demo image](./demo.png)